 Recruit Group human rights policy

-The Recruit Group will endeavor to meet its responsibility to respect internationally recognized human rights by not infringing on human rights and addressing in good faith adverse impacts on human rights with which the company is involved.
+Recruit Group will endeavor to meet its responsibility to respect internationally recognized human rights by not infringing on human rights and addressing in good faith adverse impacts on human rights with which the Company is involved.

-The Recruit Group understands that internationally recognized human rights constitute, at a minimum, those expressed in the International Bill of Human Rights*1 and the principles concerning fundamental rights set out in the International Labor Organization's Declaration on Fundamental Principles and Rights at Work*2.
+Recruit Group recognizes the human rights which are announced in the International Bill of Human Rights (*1), and the human rights which are declared in the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work (*2) as internationally recognized and minimum human rights.
 We support the United Nations Guiding Principles on Business and Human Rights.

 We interact and hold discussions with relevant stakeholders in order to appropriately understand and address our impact on human rights.